 Incorporating Innovative Technology in Doctoral Research and Publication

 The New Media Lab promotes the inclusion of digital components in doctoral dissertations at the Graduate Center.
 Complementing recent efforts to support and promote the innovative use of new technologies at the Graduate Center, this award aims to encourage the creation of digital productions as a part of doctoral dissertations.
 Digital components may take the form of data visualization and presentation, text analysis, app creation, simulations, and geospatial mapping, among others.
 Up to three awards will be made yearly.
-A submission may be a digital dissertation project in any stage—from a preliminary or prototype stage to a near final stage.
+A submission must include a digital component in any stage—from a preliminary or prototype stage to a near final stage.

 - Ayşenur Benevento, Psychology, “Parents Frame Childhood for the World to See”

 - Rachel Daniell, Anthropology, “The Digital Afterlives of Government Documents”